 FortWhyte Forest School

-The FortWhyte Forest School provides an inquiry-based learning experience for children aged 3-5 in the forest and fields surrounding the Siobhan Richardson Field Station.
-Curriculum will be guided by the children’s interests as they explore, experience and play in an outdoor natural setting.
-A Forest School Practitioner will be on-hand to facilitate the learning and ensure children’s safety and well-being.
+The FortWhyte Forest School provides an inquiry-based learning experience for children aged 3.5 -5 in the forest and fields surrounding the Siobhan Richardson Field Station.
+Curriculum is guided by the children’s interests as they explore, experience and play in an outdoor natural setting.
+A certified Forest School Practitioner guides learning and ensures children’s safety and well-being.

 Fees: $575, $520 for FortWhyte Alive Members